White Oaks Mall (London, Ontario): Expansions

 The mall's first major expansion in 1976 brought in a Simpson's department store after a major renovation to the old Sayvette.
 A long hall of stores that deviated west from the original race-track layout was also added.
 The mall saw rapid growth in the 1980s as it competed with other shopping centers in London.
 Over half a decade, the mall saw fewer than three major expansions.
-The first occurred in 1983 with Mark's and Spencer's, a food court which replaced the Loblaw's grocery store and several other new stores.
+The first occurred in 1983 with a Marks and Spencer, a food court which replaced the Loblaws grocery store and several other new stores.
 A brand new wing began construction almost immediately after and opened in 1986.
 Over 50 more stores were added in 1988, with the most recent major expansion.

 Today

 White Oaks saw a slight expansion in 2006, which brought in Swedish retailer H&M along with an Applebee's Neighborhood Grill and Bar.
 In 2010 CPP Investment Board became the sole owner of the mall, until the property, along with two other regional malls, was acquired by Bentall Kennedy in 2013.
 Since Bentall Kennedy's ownership, the mall has seen a further renovation, including decorative pieces.

-There are over 185 stores and services in the mall.
+There are over 150 stores and services in the mall.

-In 2022, it was announced that White Oaks Mall's concrete walls along the exterior would be torn apart and replaced with a modern look, with restaurants and patios along the new entrance.
-The construction will be completed in two phases, with the first phase set to be completed in spring 2023.
+In 2022, it was announced that White Oaks Mall's concrete walls along the exterior would be removed and replaced with a modern look, with restaurants and patios along the new entrance.
+Westdell Development bought the mall in August 2023.
+New ownership has discussed the possibility of adding office space and apartments.